-Anglo-Saxon culture.
-Their name comes from having lived in Fazakerley, a place in Lancashire.
+The Fazckerly name has descended through the generations from the ancient Anglo-Saxon culture.
+Their name comes from having lived in Fazakerley, Lancashire.

 Early Origins of the Fazckerly family